gbemike/binanceTest/README.md

 # app.py
-Retrieves the latest price information for the specified currency pairs from the Binance API and formats the data then appends the data to the  initial dataframe, which has the following columns (symbol, price, date).
+Retrieves the latest price information for the specified currency pairs from the Binance API and formats the data then appends the data to the  initial dataframe.
 Subsequently, the transformed dataframe, now featuring Open-High-Low-Close (OHLC) values, is appended to a new CSV file for comprehensive and organized data storage.

 # streamlit_app.py